Tervasroso/WebDiary/README.md

 ## Tech used
 ### Python with Flask web-framework
 ### mySql database.
 I used xampp, because it was known to me and i had used it before.

+## How to run

+For the database. see pic.